ABD: Default Exception Abduction in Finite First Order Worlds: Task Prompts

 \subsection{ABD-Full Example Prompt}

-The following prompt was generated from a benchmark instance with theory \texttt{TH7} (T5) and 6 training worlds under the \textbf{closed-world} observation regime.
+The following prompt was generated from a benchmark instance with theory \texttt{TH7} (T5) and 6 prompt worlds under the \textbf{closed-world} observation regime.
 All predicate truth values are fully observed; unlisted atoms are false.